hellbounce228/KEST_skilaverkefni4/questions.md

 git diff-shows changes between files or commits

 What do the following Git commands do together?
-What is the use of that action? git log git checkout git branch
+What is the use of that action? git log-shows the commits history git checkout-switches to a specific commit, or file version git branch-lists, creates or deletes branches

 What is version control ?